 Best for Machine Learning with TensorFlow: Coral Dev Board

 Looking to run machine learning with an SBC with TensorFlow?
 The Google Coral Dev Board will definitely do the trick!

 For those who do not know what TensorFlow is, it is an end-to-end open-source platform for machine learning.
-It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.
+It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.

 This SBC was designed especially for use with TensorFlow Lite machine learning models!
-However, this may be bad news for users who want to use other deep learning frameworks like Pytorch, Caffe / Caffe2, etc. The Coral Dev Board features an Edge TPU module engineered to deliver high-performance machine learning interpretation which allows users to quickly prototype on-device Machine Learning products.
+However, this may be bad news for users who want to use other deep learning frameworks like Pytorch, Caffe / Caffe2, etc. The Coral Dev Board features an Edge TPU module engineered to deliver high-performance machine learning interpretation, which allows users to quickly prototype on-device Machine Learning products.

-With one of the newest CPUs, the NXP i.MX 8M SOC (Quad-core Cortex-A53, plus Cortex-M4F), combined with the Edge TPU, offering incredible performance and power while being power efficient.
+With one of the newest CPUs, the NXP i.MX 8M SOC (Quad-core Cortex-A53, plus Cortex-M4F), combined with the Edge TPU, offers incredible performance and power while being power efficient.
 However, the Coral Dev Board comes with a heavy price tag costing $149.99.
 It also lacks a desktop operating system if you are looking for an SBC that can run as a desktop.
 Nonetheless, if you wish to do machine learning on an SBC with Tensorflow, the Coral Dev board will definitely get the job done.

 Coral Dev Board Specs:

 CPU: NXP i.MX 8M SOC (Quad Cortex-A53, Cortex-M4F)